The de Groot Foundation

 Submissions are open until April 19, 2026!
 The de Groot Foundation is delighted to partner with The Desperate Literature Prize for Short Fiction to support emerging writers.
 The prize offers ...
 [Read More]

-The Dial publishes two pieces a week, one original to The Dial and one in translation.
-This week's articles include: At the Biscuit Factory by Joy Williams, Lea Ypi & Julia ...
+The Dial publishes two pieces a week, often one original to The Dial and one in translation.
+This week's articles include: Making It in Bollywood by Taran Khan Who ...
 [Read More]

 Sally Forth: A Historical Novel by Monique Hayes